pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2025-06-10-vinaigrette.markdown

 - walnuts
 - dates
 - olive oil
 Description: As someone who eats a lot of salad, you may be surprised to hear that I don't use bottled salad dressing.
 That's because these are often filled with inflammatory seed oils, tons of added sugar, preservatives you can't pronounce, and artificial food dyes.
-Instead, you can make your own balsamic that contains healthy fats from olives and walnuts, and natural sweetness from dates
+Instead, you can make your own balsamic that contains healthy fats from olives and walnuts, and natural sweetness from dates.
+You can check out any of my other <a href="/salad-dressings">salad dressings</a>!
 Instructions:
 - Add all ingredients to a blender or food processor, and blend until smooth
 - <center><img src="/assets/Food/Savory Sauces/Vinaigrette/processor.jpg" alt="" class="instruction-image"></center>